lucasmedeiros/game-slot/README.md

 ## Running in development

-- Frontend: Follow the instructions on [frontend folder](./fontend/README.md).
+- Frontend: Follow the instructions on [frontend folder](./frontend/README.md).
-- Backend: WIP.
+- Backend: Follow the instructions on [backend folder](./backend/README.md)